williamrjackson/GalleryTheaterMode/README.md

 A lightweight macOS fullscreen video playback tool designed for museum and gallery environments.

-**TheaterModePlayer** presents a selected video in a clean, borderless, black fullscreen window — ideal for projection surfaces and controlled presentation spaces.
+**TheaterModePlayer** presents a selected video in a clean, borderless, black fullscreen window for projection surfaces and controlled presentation spaces.
 It allows precise width control and live vertical positioning adjustments.

 Built using native macOS frameworks (Swift + AVFoundation).